-

 Introduction

 The course starts with an overview of how risk management adds value.
 It then covers the valuation of derivatives and the markets in which they trade, including the valuation of the most common derivative securities (e.g., forwards, swaps, and options).
-With the the knowledge of these fundamental tools, the course then delves into measuring and managing the various types of risks faced by financial institutions, including market, credit/countparty, and liqudity risks.
+With the knowledge of these fundamental tools, the course then delves into measuring and managing the various types of risks faced by financial institutions, including market, credit/counterparty, and liquidity risks.
 Emphasis is placed on building models using statistical tools and software packages (e.g. Python or R) and applying them to real world cases.
 Throughout the course, students will explore financial crises and failures of major financial institutions as well changing financial regulations.
 Students will utilize these examples as way to learn from the past to create more sustainable financial institutions in the future.

 Course content